-The on-going COVID-19 restrictions have resulted in a decline in the face-to-face client service hours provided since March 2020 and fluctuation in the market value of financial assets.
-Whilst this decline in client services hours did not have a significant impact on the 2021 financial results due to government support, cost management and the recovery of the share market, it is anticipated that the continuation of these restrictions may have a negative impact on future financial results.
+The outbreak of COVID-19 was declared a "Global Pandemic" by the World Health Organisation (WHO) on 11 March 2020.
+The pandemic declaration is still active.
+The on-going COVID-19 pandemic has resulted in a continued decline in the face-to-face client service hours provided since March 2020 and volatility in the market values of financial assets.
+The decline in client service hours did not have a significant impact on the 2022 financial results due to investment income, government support, vacancies and cost management.
+Volatility in financial markets as a result of inflation and global impacts has resulted in a significant decline in the market value of investments, although these have not eroded all the market gains from the prior year.
+It is expected that the market will fluctuate in this environment.
+At the reporting date, subsequent to year end, there have been no indicators which will significantly impact the market valuation and the results of the Group.
 The Company is constantly reviewing the operating structure and model to ensure future sustainability.

-Notwithstanding the dynamic external environment in which the Company operates, in the opinion of the Directors, there are no other likely changes in the operations of the Company which are expected to adversely affect the results of the Company in subsequent financial years
+Notwithstanding the dynamic external environment in which the Company operates, in the opinion of the Directors, there are no other likely changes in the operations of the Company which are expected to adversely affect the results of the Company in subsequent financial years.